aptos-labs/aptos-core/developer-docs-site/docs/concepts/delegated_staking.md

 ### Operator

 A node operator is assigned by the pool owner to run the validator node.
-The operator performs the following operations:
+The operator has the following capabilities:

 1. Join or leave the validator set once the delegation pool reaches 1M APT
 2. Perform validating functions